TR-2013-11 OPPOSING STATE INCOME TAX INCREASE I :_ ��

 tax deductions that benefit select taxpayers.

-Every tax filer wil I benefit from the doubling of the personal exemption and the decrease in the sales tax, GOVERNOR'S PLAN
+Every tax filer will benefit from the doubling of the personal exemption and the decrease in the sales tax,

 OUR PLAN